 German fairs are nothing like those found elsewhere in the world, both in their presentation and their sheer scale.
 While all the usual fairground attractions tour the country the real star attractions are a number of massive roller coasters, most of which can be moved in a week or less.
 All the big fairs attract at least one of these coasters, and we were privileged to find two at the fair this evening.
 Alpina Bahn (#301) is a portable coaster designed by Anton Schwarzkopf that weighs well over six hundred tons, yet it is moved several times per year.
 We were taken to meet Angela Bruch, the ride owner, who generously allowed groups of us to take some photographs from inside the structure of the ride.
 There were only three provisos; vatch your head, vatch your step, und don't touch anything!

 The most interesting thing for me was seeing the electrical switching room inside the coaster itself, which was vastly more complicated than I'd have anticipated.
 The task of operating a coaster with five trains seems relatively simple on paper; no more than one train can be in a block at a time, problem solved.
-Unfortunately this ride was built before computer technology became widespread, and as a result this relatively simple problem involves an impressive amount of of mechanical switches and sensors which seem oddly anachronistic in the early twenty first century.
+Unfortunately this ride was built before computer technology became widespread, and as a result this relatively simple problem involves an impressive number of mechanical switches and sensors which seem oddly anachronistic in the early twenty first century.
 Having said that, if it ain't broke...
 The coaster itself rides like a dream, particularly in the front seat.
 There was a small amount of vibration towards the back but not enough to complain about.
 Maybe one day we'll see a ride like this touring in Ireland.

 A rapid walk across the ground brought us to the other coaster, a partially enclosed Zierer named Black Hole (#302).
 The general consensus on this ride was that about a seven out of ten, at least one of those marks coming from it being almost completely in the dark.
 Moving a roller coaster from place to place is a big job in itself, which makes me wonder why anyone would want to move a big building to go around it too.
 Not that I'm complaining!